 Wi-Fi Calling on a Cellular Network

 You can also use your phone and thus your cellular network to activate Wi-Fi calling.
 If you have an iPhone, to do this, you want to go to Settings, then Phone, and then Wi-Fi Calling.
-You’ll see a ticker box next to Wi-Fi Calling on This iPhone.
-Make sure that ticker is green, which means you turned the feature on.
+You’ll see a tick box next to Wi-Fi Calling on This iPhone.
+Make sure that tick is green, which means you’ve turned the feature on.

 Instead of your standard carrier information, you should notice it says Wi-Fi in its place on your status bar.
 If you don’t see this, go back into your settings and try again.